Computing Systemic Risk Measures with Graph Neural Networks: Preliminaries

+Now, we present the market clearing mechanism from the seminal work of \citet{EisNoe}.
+It will be crucial in the next section, where we present aggregation functions for financial networks, in particular the \textit{total payment shortfall}.
+Even though our systemic risk measures are defined in terms of general aggregation functions, our main focus in this paper is on aggregation functions based on the Eisenberg--Noe clearing mechanism.

-In a network of financial institutions connected by bilateral liabilities it can occur that assets and incoming cash-flows of one participant are not sufficient to meet the full amount of the outgoing liabilities.
-This could lead to a situation where other participants can not meet their liabilities due to the lack of incoming cash-flows, triggering a chain reaction of defaults being propagated through the network.
-To calculate how much value will be actually available for paying off debt at every node in an equilibrium, where everybody pays off as much debt as possible from their incoming cash-flows, we can calculate a so called clearing vector introduced by \citet{EisNoe}.
-The utilised market clearing algorithm follows three basic principles: \textit{limited liability}, which means that an institution can never pay back more than it has funds available, \textit{proportionality}, which requires that in case of a default all creditors are paid back proportionally, and \textit{absolute priority}, which means that any institution will use all available capital in case its liabilities cannot be fully met.
+\begin{defn}[Financial network] We model a financial network of $N$ institutions and their interbank liabilities as follows: \begin{enumerate}[label=(\roman*)] \item The institutions' assets $a = (a_1,\ldots,a_N) \in \R_+^N$ \item The interbank liability matrix $\ell \in \R_+^{N\times N},$ where $\ell_{ij} > 0$ indicates a liability of size $\ell_{ij}$ from bank $i$ towards bank $j$.
+We do not allow self-loops, hence $\diag(\ell) = (\ell_{11},\ldots,\ell_{NN}) = (0,\ldots,0)$. \end{enumerate} \end{defn} Thus, a financial network is represented by a graph $(a,\ell) \in \R_+^N\times \R_+^{N\times N}$ with non-negative node and edge features of dimension one (i.e., $d=d'=1$).
+In a network of financial institutions connected by bilateral liabilities, it can occur that assets and incoming cash flows of one participant are not sufficient to meet the full amount of outgoing liabilities.
+This could lead to a situation where other participants cannot meet their liabilities due to the lack of incoming cash flows, triggering a chain reaction of defaults propagated through the network.
+To calculate how much value will be actually available for paying off debt at every node in an equilibrium, where everybody pays off as much debt as possible, we can calculate a so-called clearing vector introduced by \citet{EisNoe}.
+The utilised market-clearing algorithm follows three basic principles: \textit{limited liability}, which means that an institution can never pay back more than the funds it has available; \textit{proportionality}, which requires that in case of a default all creditors are paid back proportionally; and \textit{absolute priority}, which means that any institution will use all available capital in case its liabilities cannot be fully met.